open-mmlab/mmpretrain/docs/en/user_guides/config.md

 MMClassification mainly uses python files as configs.
 The design of our configuration file system integrates modularity and inheritance, facilitating users to conduct various experiments.
 All configuration files are placed in the `configs` folder, which mainly contains the primitive configuration folder of `_base_` and many algorithm folders such as `resnet`, `swin_transformer`, `vision_transformer`, etc.

+This article mainly explains the naming convention and the structure of configuration files, and how to modify it based on the existing configuration files.
+We also take [ResNet50 original configuration file](https://github.com/open-mmlab/mmclassification/blob/master/configs/resnet/resnet50_8xb32_in1k.py) as an example and explained line by line.

 If you wish to inspect the config file, you may run `python tools/misc/print_config.py /PATH/TO/CONFIG` to see the complete config.

 <!-- TOC -->